rerun-io/rerun/docs/content/getting-started/python.md

 If you're ready to move on to more advanced topics, check out the [Viewer Walkthrough](viewer-walkthrough.md) or our more advanced guide for [Logging Data in Python](logging-python.md) where we will explore the core concepts that make Rerun tick and log our first non-trivial dataset.

+If you'd rather learn from examples, check out the [example gallery](/examples) for some more realistic examples, or browse the [Loggable Data Types](../reference/data_types.md) section for more simple examples of how to use the main  s.